cnielly/prototypical-networks-omniglot/README.md

 They are both part of a broader familly of algorithms called **Metric Learning Algorithms**, and the success of these networks is based on their capacity to understand the similarity relationship among samples.

-"Our approach, prototypical networks, is based on the idea that there exists an embedding in which points cluster around a single prototype representation for each class." (from the original paper *Prototypical Networks for Few-shot Learning*)
+"Our approach is based on the idea that there exists an embedding in which points cluster around a single prototype representation for each class." claim the authors of the original paper *Prototypical Networks for Few-shot Learning*)

-In other words, there exists a mathematical representation of the images, called the **embedding space**, in which images of the same class gather in clusters.
+In other words, there exists a Mathematical representation of the images, called the **embedding space**, in which images of the same class gather in clusters.
 The main advantage of working in that space is that two images that look the same will be close to each other, and two images that are completely different will be far away from each other.

 [Image of the clusters in the embedding space]

-Here “close” is linked to a distance metric that needs to be defined.
-We usually take the cosine distance of the Euclidean distance.
+Here the term "close" refers to a distance metric that needs to be defined.
+The cosine distance or the Euclidean distance are usually taken.

-Unlike typical deep learning architecture, prototypical networks do not classify the image directly, and instead learn the mapping of an image in the metric space.
+Unlike typical Deep Learning architecture, Prototypical Networks do not classify the image directly, and instead learn its mapping in the embedding space.
 To do so, the algorithm does several “loops” called **episodes**.
-Each episode is designed to mimic the few-shot task.
+Each episode is designed to mimic the Few-shot task.
 Let’s describe in details one episode in training mode:

 <ins>**Notations:**</ins>